The KKL inequality and Rademacher type 2: Introduction

-Working with Boolean functions one is likely to fall into the trap of assuming a lot of the phenomena observed in (\ref{kkl01}) are combinatorial in nature.
-Notice that the classical Poincar\'e inequality
+Working with Boolean functions one is likely to fall into the trap of assuming that many of the phenomena observed in (\ref{kkl01}) are combinatorial in nature.
+Note that the classical Poincar\'e inequality

-for all $f :\{-1,1\}^{n} \to \mathbb{R}$, where $D_{j}f(\varepsilon) = \frac{f(\varepsilon) - f(\varepsilon^{\oplus j})}{2}$, implies a weak version of (\ref{kkl01}), i.e., for any Boolean $f :\{-1,1\}^{n} \to \{-1,1\}$ there exists $j \in \{1, \ldots, n\}$ such that $\mathrm{Inf}_{j}(f) = \mathbb{E} |D_{j} f|^{2} \geq (\mathbb{E} |f-\mathbb{E}f|^{2})/n$.
+for all $f :\{-1,1\}^{n} \to \mathbb{R}$, where $D_{j}f(\varepsilon) = \frac{f(\varepsilon) - f(\varepsilon^{\oplus j})}{2}$, implies a weak version of (\ref{kkl01}), i.e., for any Boolean $f :\{-1,1\}^{n} \to \{-1,1\}$ there exists $j \in \{1, \ldots, n\}$ such that $\mathrm{Inf}_{j}(f) = \mathbb{E} |D_{j} f|^{2} \geq \mathbb{E} |f-\mathbb{E}f|^{2}/n$.